Cirrusfire/CS260-Startup/notes.md

 - Arrays store multiple values.
 - Higher-order functions (map, reduce, forEach, filter) operate on other functions.
 - Asynchronous JavaScript includes Promises, async/await.
-- The DOM (Document Object Model) represents the structure of an HTML document.
+- The DOM (Document Object Model) of a web page is a programming interface that represents the web page as a tree of objects, allowing JavaScript to access and manipulate the content and structure of the web page dynamically.
 - Fetch API is used to make HTTP requests.
 - JSON (JavaScript Object Notation) is a lightweight data interchange format.